-To my complete delight, I recently saw a headline in a Texas newspaper that reemphasized that cats are carnivores and should eat like them.
+A headline in a Texas newspaper reemphasized that cats are carnivores and should eat like them.
 It's rare to see a mainstream media news article about feline nutrition, and rarer still to see one that isn't pushing something trendy and ill-advised, such as vegetarian diets for cats.